 On-site sessions for the Living School will occur 4 times (3 symposia and 1 intensive) in or near Albuquerque, New Mexico, during the two-year program.
 Both the intensive and the 3 symposia are mandatory.
-These sessions will include learning in person with Richard Rohr, Cynthia Bourgeault, James Finley, invited teachers, and CAC staff, as available.
+These sessions will include learning in person with our core faculty, invited teachers, and CAC staff, as available.
 In the event one or more of our faculty are unable to teach, the Living School may include other qualified teachers.

 The atmosphere of the on-site sessions will be contemplative in nature, observed through a rhythm of teaching, practice, reflection, silence, and joyous celebration.
 Students are asked to make necessary preparations to let go of distractions and bring their full presence into the sessions together.

 Living School program fees will cover 3 breakfasts, 3 lunches, and 1 scheduled dinner at the symposia and all meals at the first-year intensive.
 Tuition does not include costs associated with transportation, lodging, and other meals.